brownieboy/es6bindall/README.md

   }
   ```

-That's a massive pain to remember to bind methods manually, not to mention a lot of extra lines of code in your constructor.
+While an improvement over Workaround 1, there's still a lot of code in your constructor just to bind your methods.
 And so...

 ##Workaround 3 - Bind all methods manually with es6bindAll
-es6BindAll is a simple function that binds a supplied list of method names to a supplied context (```this```).
+...and so, I borrowed an idea from Backbone, which has [a _.bindAll() function](http://underscorejs.org/#bindAll) (actually part of Underscore), which you can call in your Backbone class constructors to bind its methods to itself.
+From that, I've created es6BindAll as a simple function that binds a supplied list of method names to a supplied context (```this```).
 It takes two arguments:

 1. The context (i.e an object) to which the methods are to be bound.
 2. An array of method names.
 Those methods must exist in the current component/class, i.e. they can't be external functions.